SuperNEMO-DBD/cadfael-deployment/README.md

 $ brew install -v cadfael
 ```

-which should print out more information, or if you're happy for more manual intervention, do
+which will print out more information.
+If you're happy for more manual intervention, do

 ```
 $ brew install -vd cadfael
 ```

-This will offer to drop you into the build of the failing package from which you can run its configure/build
+This will offer to drop you into the build of the failing package (choose option '5') from which you can run its configure/build system to try
-system to try and diagnose the issue in more depth.
-If you are running on an unsupported system, the most likely
+and diagnose the issue in more depth.
+If you are running on an unsupported system, the most likely cause
-cause of errors is missing system packages.
+of errors is missing system packages.
+Some investigation will be required
+through the system package manager to track these down.
+Though package
+names will not be the same across different systems, the [Ubuntu](ubuntu-14.04-lts) list can provide a good starting list for matching up to
+your system.

 ## Adding Support for New Systems
 If your system is not supported by the installer script, please submit a feature request on the issue tracker.